hunterxcobby/100-days-of-code/log.md

 1. **Objective:**
    - Integrated JSON serialization and deserialization into the `UserManagement` class.
-   - Introduced the `uuid` module for generating unique IDs and utilized the `datetime` module for timestamps.
+   - Learned the `uuid` module for generating unique IDs and utilized the `datetime` module for timestamps.

 2. **Code Enhancements:**
    - Updated the `do_create` method to use `uuid` for generating unique IDs.